SilverRat/AI-File-Procesor/readme.md

 - .doc: DOC files are parsed using the Mammoth library. **Not Operational Yet

 ## Notes
-The script processes resumes, generates responses, and saves them to files based on the provided prompts.
+The script processes files, generates responses, and saves them to files based on the provided prompts.
 Some file formats might not be fully supported or implemented (as indicated in the code comments).
 Make sure to stay within the OpenAI API usage limits and adjust the max_tokens value in the generateChatResponse function accordingly.